What are your options if you don’t buy during open enrollment?

 This includes discount plans, critical illness coverage, dental and vision plans, accident supplements, and short-term policies.
 Of the plans that are available outside of open enrollment, short-term policies are probably the best coverage option, but they should not be considered a good substitute for an ACA-qualified plan.

 Although ACA-qualified policies are all guaranteed issue during open enrollment and special enrollment periods, short-term policies are not regulated by the ACA and continue to be medically underwritten and provide no coverage for pre-existing conditions.
 For most of 2017 and 2018, short-term plans were limited to less than three months in duration, under a rule that was put in place by HHS under the Obama Administration.
 But the Trump Administration drastically expanded the definition of short-term plans, in a rule that took effect in October 2018.

 Discount plans and supplemental policies tend to be guaranteed issue, but their coverage is gossamer thin and provides no cap on out-of-pocket exposure.

 It’s also important to note that short-term/temporary health insurance policies have set expiration dates.
 And while loss of other health insurance that is considered minimum essential coverage is a qualifying event that triggers a special open enrollment period in the individual market (on- or off-exchange), short-term policies are not minimum essential coverage.
-So you will not be able to purchase an ACA-compliant plan outside of open enrollment when your short-term policy expires, unless you have a separate qualifying event.
+So you will not be able to purchase an ACA-compliant plan outside of open enrollment when your short-term policy expires, unless you have a separate qualifying event (note that Colorado has proposed a special enrollment period for people who have a short-term plan that ends and cannot be replaced due to the fact that Colorado’s short-term insurers have exited the market under the state’s new restrictions on short-term health coverage).